 Though the bankruptcy trustee can greatly influence what occurs during the proceedings, it’s important to note that they do not make final decisions.
 Any decision the trustee makes that the debtor does not agree with can be presented to the judge for further review.

 Although it might seem like all parties are against you when you file bankruptcy, that’s not true.
 A bankruptcy trustee is a logistically neutral party that is present only to ensure the process is carried out according to law.
-In complicated bankruptcy cases, meeting with a bankruptcy trustee may feel intimidating.
+In complicated bankruptcy cases, however, meeting with a bankruptcy trustee may feel intimidating.
 It’s important to have someone on your side who understands the bankruptcy trustee’s role and the interests he serves.
 Those who attain legal representation in bankruptcy ensure they protect their own interests throughout the extensive process.

 In the state of Louisiana, there’s no better bankruptcy team than the lawyers at E. Orum Young.
-Trusted and knowledgeable, E. Orum Young Law houses expert bankruptcy law attorneys that can be with you every step of the way.
+Trusted and knowledgeable, E. Orum Young Law houses expert bankruptcy law attorneys who can be with you every step of the way.
 Some of the E. Orum Young Law Firm attorneys are members of the National Association of Consumer Bankruptcy Attorneys.
 We have more than 35 years of experience and have filed the most bankruptcies in Northeast Louisiana.
 Contact us at (318) 450-3192 for a free case evaluation.